atomone-hub/genesis/README.md

 ### $phATOM the Deflationary Derivative of $ATOM1

+$ATOM1 isn't a monetary token, but a related instrument can serve better as one.

 Auto-staking (staking across all validators proportionally to existing voting power) doesn't solve the "inflation problem", but it does give a way for people who don't care about staking decisions to make better-than-random staking